TiffanyNwanne/Period-Health-Insights/README.md

 ---

 ## **Outcome**
-- Queries were developed and compiled into a comprehensive SQL file: `analysis_queries.sql`.
+- Queries were compiled into a comprehensive SQL file: `period_health_ analysis_queries.sql`.
-- The file was shared with a download link for execution.

----